 This park is a beautiful bird heaven, making binoculars a necessity when you visit this park and be a member of something magnificent.

-1.6 Martinique Beach Island
+1.6 Martinique Beach Provincial Park

 The beach brimming with energy and glossy blanc sand makes the beach a delight for visitors.
 Building sandcastles, soaking yourself in the serene sea water, or sunbathing is excellent while visiting this site.

-Martinique is heaven for paddling and enjoying your martinis on a sunny beach day.
+Martinique is heaven for paddling and enjoying martinis on a sunny beach day.
 The beach officials are supposed to maintain the place’s culture and heritage as it is quite a beautiful piping plover area guarded by little birds.

 The hiking trails are well-maintained for a walk and stroll around the park with diverse wildlife to explore.

-1.7 Cape Smokey
+1.7 Cape Smokey Provincial Park

 The place is well known for inviting visitors during the fall season, with beautiful foliage covering the trees that no one can ignore.

-1.8 Blomidon
+1.8 Blomidon Provincial Park

 The visitors notice this place due to its interconnecting trails spiced up with scenic views and the dunes that cover the area.
-The hikers exploring the area have been amazed by the beauty of the place, the well-maintained hiking trail, and the beautiful shores.

-1.9 Taylor Head
+1.9 Taylor Head Provincial Park

 The rugged shore and the course sand at this trail park are perfect if you are up for a challenge.

-1.10 Lennox Passage
+1.10 Lennox Passage Provincial Park

 The place holds a historical significance and is known for its ferry terminal rides that help people get to this island.

-1.11 Whycocomagh
+1.11 Whycocomagh Provincial Park

-1.12 Thomas Raddall Park
+1.12 Thomas Raddall Provincial Park

 The spot is perfect for having picnics and being close to your heart while enjoying your stay at comfortable campgrounds and indulging in the guilty pleasures of nature’s beauty.